 A number of the educational programs offered by New York State University Police have been developed to help us build bridges with our many communities.
 You can find a list of the programs we offer on our Programs page, or request copies of the following brochures from our office by emailing us at firstname.lastname@example.org.

 - What to do if Stopped by Police: A Guide for the Community

 There are many reasons the police may stop you, but whatever the reason, they need your assistance and cooperation.
 They might think you need assistance or protection, that you have witnessed a crime or something suspicious, that you fit a description of an individual they are seeking for information or they suspect you have committed or are about to commit a crime.
 The most common reason for being stopped at Binghamton University is for a traffic violation.
-In any instance, remain calm, keep your hands in sight and don't become argumentative.
+In any instance, remain calm, keep your hands in sight and avoid becoming argumentative.

 - Your Partners in Campus Safety